Blog

 Less risk Do not “truly” own the business

-The biggest potential downside to entering into a management agreement is you do not truly “own” the business.
+The biggest potential downside to entering into a management agreement (and it is a big one) is you do not truly “own” the business.
 You cannot sell the business, you have less control over the building, and your revenue potential is lower overall.

 However, you accept far less risk and have to contribute significantly less up-front capital with a management agreement, making it a good option for some seasoned pros looking to expand efficiently.

-If you are expanding your current operations and are looking for a strategic partner with connections in the commercial real estate industry, then a management agreement may be a good fit for you.
+If you’re expanding your current operations and you’re looking for a strategic partner with connections in the commercial real estate industry, then a management agreement may be a good fit for you.

 Coworking management agreement best practices